-Now, most popcorn ceilings are made with styrofoam or a similar harmless material.
-They are one of the least popular types of ceilings in new homes, though they do exist.
+Today, popcorn ceilings are made with Styrofoam or similar material.
+They are one of the least popular types of ceilings.
 However, most people that have them, want them removed asap.

 What Are Popcorn Ceilings?

-Popcorn ceilings have been around since the 1930s.
-From the 1950s to the 1970s, they were quite popular.
-Since the first popcorn ceilings were used with asbestos, they were banned in the 1970s and new popcorn ceilings were applied without asbestos.
+Popcorn ceilings have been around since the 30s.
+From the 50s to the 70s, they were popular.
+Since the first popcorn ceilings were used with asbestos, they were banned in ‘77 and new popcorn ceilings didn’t have asbestos.

 After that, they became less and less popular.
-People initially believed they were perfect for hiding imperfections and offered sound insulation for upper stories.
-This may have been true, but they soon found out the cons outweighed those pros.
+People believed they were perfect for hiding flaws and offered insulation for upper stories.
+This may have been true, but they found out the cons outweighed the pros.

 Why Remove Popcorn Ceilings?

-Popcorn ceilings simply look dated.
+Popcorn ceilings are dated.
 They are out of style and will remind anyone of the 1970s.
-They don’t look at all modern and don’t work with any type of design style.
-Most people are more attracted to other types of ceilings.
+They don’t look modern and don’t work with other design styles.

-If you want an older type of ceiling, plaster is an awesome choice.
-Plaster walls and ceilings can last centuries if taken care of and are similar to drywall in many ways.
+If you want an older ceiling, plaster is a good choice.
+Plaster walls and ceilings last longer if taken care of and are like drywall.
 Find out more about plaster walls and ceilings compared to drywall here.

 Another reason to remove popcorn ceilings is because of the texture.
 Unlike smooth walls, popcorn ceilings are a hotbed for spiders, cobwebs, and dust.
-Not to mention, the top layer can peel of, flake off, and release harmful particles.
+Not to mention, the top layer can peel or flake off and release harmful particles.